danintel/sawtooth-cookiejar/README.md

 1. Install Sawtooth on an Ubuntu 16.04 LTS x64 machine.
 See the [Sawtooth Applications Developer's Guide](https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/ubuntu.html)
 2. Create the Genesis Block.
-See the guide above
+See Guide in previous step
 3. Install transaction processor and client-required packages:
 - listed under the `RUN` line in file `pyprocessor/Dockerfile`
 - listed under the `RUN` line in file `pyclient/Dockerfile`